 The AMM requests to be consulted on the development of this program to help ensure practical solutions are offered to local communities.

-The AMM also appreciates serving on the Rural Physician Recruitment Advisory Committee and expects concrete recommendations to be presented to the Minister by fall 2016.
+The AMM also appreciates serving on the Rural Physician Recruitment Advisory Committee.

 However, the AMM believes the Province of Manitoba should take immediate steps to review and harmonize Manitoba’s physician licensing requirements with other jurisdictions across Canada to improve Manitoba’s competitiveness.

 The Province should also continue to pursue innovative strategies to support gains that have already been made, and fully implement all the recommendations from the Brandon Medical Education Study to help address the shortage of physicians and physician assistants throughout Manitoba.